 I always felt that when I spent even an hour in the company of a good book; it is actually worth in gold.
-Books became a main attraction almost since my elementary days.
+Books became the main attraction almost since my elementary days.

 The progress from picture-based books to Word heavy books was a slow and interesting transition for me.
 I attribute my love for books to my brother who would share his Amar Chitra Katha collection with his siblings.

 He was cautious about handing over his books for a long time.
 He didn’t give us the book, until we proved to him, that we would care for it as much as he did for them.

 We, my siblings and I enjoyed the colorful array of stories set to such beautiful conversation bubbles.
 Our knowledge of mythology was the gift of Amar Chitra Katha books.

 Not to forget that local variety of comics magazines like Champak, Tinkle, Gokulam.
 Among them, Chandamama magazine came under easy reader list.
 Later in my adult life, I got an opportunity to intern at Chandamama, which was like a dream come true.
 The point is that there were so many books to keep the mind busy.